 This blog post will take you through all the challenges I had, and my IKEA PAX wardrobe tips.
 My hope is that you can build this PAX closet system with the least amount of frustration.
 These tips apply for both the closet system and the wardrobes with doors.
+If you’re looking for ideas on how to hack this to make it look more custom, I have a post with my favourite IKEA PAX Hacks.

 After I turned my main closet into a nursery for our 3rd miracle child, I kept getting asked “where will your clothes go?”
 I tried to squeeze them into my husband’s closet.
 He didn’t complain but it was so tight we could barely even slide the hangers.